thegrumpys/odop/docs/Help/terminology.md

 be greater than or less than a simple constant or a functionally determined quantity such as a different dependent or independent variable or Calculation Input.
-The section below on "FUNCTION CONSTRAINTS" provides more information on this subject.
+The section below on [FUNCTION CONSTRAINTS](terminology#fdcl) provides more information on this subject.

 In order to establish a constraint, it is necessary to check the corresponding Minimum or Maximum constraint checkbox and enter a value for the desired constraint level in the corresponding entry field.

-If any constraint is violated, a [SEARCH](search) operation is required to establish appropriate values of the free (not FIXed) Independent Variables to meet the specified constraint levels.
+If any constraint is violated, a [Search](search) operation is required to establish appropriate values of the free (not FIXed) Independent Variables to meet the specified constraint levels.
 In order to save time and provide more predictable operation, ODOP will stop the search process if it gets very close to a feasible design but still violates one or more constraints by a fraction of a percent.
 In this case, the design is referred to as "marginally feasible".

+[Design Situations](designSituations) provides more insights on how constraints are used to properly specify a design problem.

 ___